eth-protocol-fellows/cohort-five/projects/2D-eODS.md

 ### Horizontal separation:
 Unbundling the Validator role between Operator and Delegator.

 In practice, the separation, as first dimension of eODS, can be done by allowing node Operators to conduct self-accountability, i.e. protocol allows staking pools to maintain a delegation contract in a pre-defined, protocol legible format, that can be parsed in protocol, the same way deposit contract events data is being parsed today, in order to build a virtual Balance of delegated ETH in the Beacon state.
-The operators would be requested to declare the Principal delegated to them, to the protocol before geting activated for performing validator duties, so that the protocol is able to construct and disambiguate between `operator stake message` and `delegator stake message`.
+The operators would be requested to declare the Principal delegated to them, to the protocol before getting activated for performing validator duties, so that the protocol is able to construct and disambiguate between `operator stake message` and `delegator stake message`.

 ### Vertical separation:
 A further separation of each Validator roles resulted from the horizontal dimension of the separation (Operators & Delegators), between Heavy protocol services providers and Light protocol services providers, based on the [Two-tier staking approach to SSF](https://epf.wiki/#/wiki/research/eODS?id=the-two-tier-staking-approach-to-ssf).
 The difference between Heavy and Light, services comes from the capital requirements set upon the protocol services providers.